 I acknowledge by requesting this info, I'll be added to Cook Smarts' newsletter list.
 I can unsubscribe at any time.

-If you keep a well-stocked pantry, you can start transforming your leftovers into whole new meals immediately with a few of simple, but creative ideas.
+If you keep a well-stocked pantry, you can start transforming your leftovers into whole new meals immediately with a few simple, but creative, combos.